Discover how FHA condo approvals work, including loans and eligibility criteria.

 Here are the highlights:

-Commercial space must not be more than 25% of the project’s total floor space
+- Commercial space must not be more than 25%, up to a maximum of 55%, 35% of the project’s total floor space, depending on the project.

 As you can imagine, it can be time-consuming and often costly to get a condo project FHA approved and that’s why most condominium projects forgo FHA approval.
 Instead, they’re built in the hope that buyers use a conventional loan to finance their condo purchase.